The Johnson Family

 column 1

-FOUR MILWAUKEE women,
+FOUR MILWAUKEE women, members of the

-biennial convention held Monday through Wednesday - taking their
+held Monday through Wednesday - taking their vacations either before or

-vacations either before or after the convention.
+after the convention.

-Esther Pfeiffer and June Rolleston.
-Dr. Anna L. Hehn, a past president,
+president, Esther Pfeiffer and June Rolleston.
+Dr. Anna L. Hehn, a past

-was the alternate.
+president, was the alternate.

 Drs.
-Johnson and Hehn flew to San
+Johnson and Hehn flew to San Francisco and then drove along

-convention, they flew to Hawaii for a 10-day vacation.
-Miss Pfeiffer
+the coast to Los Angeles.
+After the convention, they flew to Hawaii for a

-joined other Altrusa members for the post-convention tour to Bryce
+10-day vacation.
+Miss Pfeiffer joined other Altrusa members for the

-Canyon sponsored by the international organization.
+post-convention tour to Bryce Canyon sponsored by the international

-Business and Professional Women's club.
+the Business and Professional Women's club.

 Milwaukee Sentinel 9 May 1929 page 4, column 7